rust-lang/cargo/src/doc/src/appendix/glossary.md

 code.

 Cargo has [*unstable feature flags*][cargo-unstable] which can be used to enable experimental behavior of Cargo itself.
-The Rust compiler also has its own unstable feature flags (see [The Unstable Book][unstable-book]) and Rustdoc also has its own unstable feature flags (see [The Rustdoc Book][rustdoc-unstable]).
+The Rust compiler and Rustdoc also have their own unstable feature flags (see [The Unstable Book][unstable-book] and [The Rustdoc Book][rustdoc-unstable]).

 ### Index